See what questions

 Dementia may be a drug interaction: A common scenario in aged care is for a patient to show mental decline to dementia.
 Whereas this can, of course, occur due to various medical conditions, such as a stroke or Alzheimer's disease, it can also occur from a side...read more »

 Rare type of breast cancer without a lump: There is a less common form of breast cancer called inflammatory breast cancer.
-Its symptoms can be an inflammation of the breast tissue, such as with a breast rash with redness and warmth, but not necessarily...read more »
+Its symptoms can be an inflammation of the breast tissue, such as with a breast rash with redness and warmth, but not necessarily a...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services: